-Student success is predicated on the time available to participate in online classes, and additional time to complete online class assignments, projects, or homework as assigned.
+Student success is predicated on the time available to participate in online classes and additional time to complete online class assignments, projects, or homework as assigned.
 The more time spent on preparation and studying, the better the opportunity for achieving success.
-Students should plan to log in and participate in forums, submit assignments, and/or take quizzes in any given week.
-Additionally, students will spend a significant time reading, completing online course activities and studying.
+Students should plan a minimum of 16-20 hours each week for classwork which includes live lectures, participating in discussion forums, online class assignments, homework, and study time.
 Students must manage their time carefully in order to succeed.